 We are at the darkest days of the year.
-The woods can look pretty drab and it even makes me wish for just a bit of snow to change the scene.
-But take a walk and look closely, you will find some welcome color, red and green, to greet you for the holidays.
+The woods can look pretty drab, and it even makes me appreciate just a bit of snow to brighten the scenery.
+But take a walk and look closely, and you will find some welcome color, red and green, to greet you for the holidays.

 Some different evergreens

-Look a little lower, the shrub layer in many of our woodlands is dominated in places by our State Flower: Mountain Laurel.
-Drive along many of our roads where the scenery is rocky and rough, you will welcome the sight of gnarled branches and leathery green leaves of this lovely shrub.
-While it doesn’t provide a food supply, the usefulness as nesting sites for forest birds is often revealed in winter.
+Look a little lower; the shrub layer in many of our woodlands is dominated in places by our State Flower Mountain Laurel( Kalmia latifolia).
+Drive along many of our roads where the scenery is rocky and rough, and you will welcome the sight of gnarled branches and leathery green leaves of this lovely shrub.
+While it doesn’t provide a food supply, its usefulness as nesting sites for forest birds is often revealed in winter.

-In some of the more remote wetlands areas, our native Rhododendron (R. maximum) will stand out, green against the brown.
-During the severe cold, you can note that the leaves droop downward and curl into tubes.
+In wetlands of some of the more remote areas, our native rhododendron (R. maximum) will stand out, green against the brown.
+During the severe cold, you can note that rhododendron leaves droop downward and curl into tubes.
 This is the plants’ adaptation to protect the leaf surface from cold and dehydration in the dry winter air.

 Bright winter reds

-Native hollies provide winter interest.
-Our American holly, (Ilex opaca) the familiar Christmas decoration, has spikes on the leaves to deter deer but the berries are feasted upon by many birds, now and through the winter, as long as they last.
-Robins, Thrushes, and Bluebirds in particular will find a bush and claim it!
+Our native hollies provide winter interest.
+Our native evergreen American holly, ( Ilex opaca) the familiar Christmas decoration, has spikes on the leaves to deter deer but the berries are feasted upon by many birds now and through the winter, as long as they last.
+Robins, Thrushes, and Bluebirds, in particular, will find a bush and claim it.

 |Native winter holy|

 Our other native holly, Winterberry (Ilex verticillata)is deciduous, but its berries glow red on bare branches during this season.
-These berries often do not fully ripen until they have been cold for a long time, then they ferment, and the birds love them.
-This is true of many berries that remain on the bush through the winter: Viburnum and crab apple in particular.
-Those birds know how to wait until the vintage is perfect!
+These berries often do not fully ripen until they have been cold for a long time; then they actually ferment and the birds love them.
+This is true of many berries that remain on the bush through the winter- Viburnum and crab apple in particular.
+Those birds know how to wait until the vintage is perfect.

 |Winterberry with Mantis egg case.|